-NURAGUS is an ancient white wine grape found on the Italian island of Sardinia (‘Sardegna’) where its main wine is Nuragus di Cagliari DOC.
-‘Nuragus has an interesting provenance: some experts believe that it was brought to the island during the XII century B.C. by Phoenicians [‘nur’ was their wor for fire]; others believe that it’s a native variety [domesticated over time] because its name is similar to the famous neolithic stone construction of Nuraghi.
-It’s always been a resistant and adaptable variety and a good yielder: for this reason it is also known as “pagadeppidus” (pay debts), “preni tineddus” (fill up vats), and “uva de is paberus” (poor man’s grapes).’
-(Les Caves de Pyrène list, July 2011).
+Nuragus is a white wine grape found on the Italian island of Sardinia (‘Sardegna’) where its main wine is Nuragus di Cagliari DOC.
+‘Nuragus has an interesting provenance: some experts believe that it was brought to the island during the XII century B.C. by Phoenicians [‘nur’ was their word for fire]; others believe that it’s a native variety [domesticated over time] because its name is similar to the famous neolithic stone construction of Nuraghi.
+It’s always been a resistant and adaptable variety and a good yielder: for this reason it is also known as “pagadeppidus” (pay debts), “preni tineddus” (fill up vats), and “uva de is paberus” (poor man’s grapes),’ says Doug Wregg.

 Oxford Companion to Wine 4th edition ed.
 Jancis Robinson MW and Julia Harding MW (Oxford University Press, 2015).